Skip to Content

 What makes Italian Bread different?

-1. The difference between French bread and Italian bread is that Italian Bread Recipes can contain milk, olive oil, and sometimes sugar that other countries such as France do not.
+1. The difference between French Bread and Italian bread is that Italian Bread Recipes can contain milk, olive oil, and sometimes sugar that other countries such as France do not.

 2. Classic Italian Bread is often baked in a stone oven rather than an electric oven.